-I am both the executor and trustee of a California estate.
-What are my responsibilities?
+Difference between the Executor and Trustee of a California estate: What are my responsibilities?

-During the administration of an estate in California, assets may be divided between a trust and the decedent’s probate estate.
-Assets held in the trust will be overseen by the trustee appointed in that document.
-Assets not held in the trust owned jointly or having a named beneficiary will be overseen by the executor during the probate administration process.
-The executor is appointed by the probate court after filing the will.
-It is not uncommon for the executor and trustee to be the same person.
+During the administration of an estate in California, assets are divided between a trust and the decedent’s probate estate.
+The trustee appointed in that document oversees the assets held in the trust.
+Assets not held in the trust owned jointly or having the executor manage the named beneficiary during the probate administration process.
+The probate court appoints the executor after filing the will.
+It is common for the executor and trustee to be the same person.

 If you were named both an executor and trustee of an estate in California, consider taking the following steps: